umbraco/UmbracoDocs/13/umbraco-commerce/how-to-guides/update-cart.md

 {% hint style="warning" %}

 The `remove` button is added here but is not covered in this guide.
-Learn more in the [Remove from card](delete-item.md) article.
+Learn more in the [Delete item from Cart](delete-item.md) article.

 {% endhint %}